-We scored each mouse on design and comfort, customization and performance (you can read more about by scrolling down).
-Seeing as these are ergonomic mice, comfort took up a good portion of our rating scale.
-But we also placed great emphasis on customization and performance.
+We scored each mouse on design and comfort, customization and performance (you can read more below).
+Seeing as these are ergonomic mice, comfort took up a good portion of our rating scale, but we also placed great emphasis on customization and performance.

 We ran a battery of tests on every mouse over sessions lasting up to two hours.
 We clicked objects of varying sizes, dragged and dropped files, highlighted text and much more.
-All the while, we noted any strain or discomfort in our hands, on both immediate and long-term.
-We also spent plenty of time getting used to non-traditional mouse formats, specifically trackballs and “vertical” mice with buttons at near-vertical angles.
+All the while, we noted any strain or discomfort in our hands, on both immediate and long term.
+We also spent plenty of time getting used to nontraditional mouse formats, specifically trackballs and “vertical” mice with buttons at near-vertical angles.
 We also looked into the quality of materials that composed each mouse and at battery life, Bluetooth connection and warranties.
-Finally, we explored every customization option, like extra buttons, the amount of functionality available, and downloadable software.
+Finally, we explored every customization option, such as extra buttons, the amount of functionality available and downloadable software.

 Check out our category breakdown below.